ARMmbed/uvisor-lib/README.md

 To configure a secure box:

-- Add the module as a dependency in `module.json`:
+- Add uvisor-lib as a dependency in `module.json`:
 ```
   "dependencies": {
     "uvisor-lib": "ARMmbed/uvisor-lib#~0.2.0",